Heartsease Specialist Resource Base for Speech, Language and Communication Needs

 A summary of how the SRB works can be found in the leaflet for parents:-

 The SRB is run by Danielle Epurescu, a qualified teacher who has a diploma in Language and Communication Impairments in Children.
 She is supported by two Learning Support Assistants (TAs), Julie Oxborrow and Ali Dennis.
-Ali has the ELKLAN qualification.
-Two speech and language therapists (SLTs), Louisa Spence and Jess Marler, work in the SRB for two half days each.
+Ali has the foundation level Signalong qualification and both have the level 3 ELKLAN qualification.
+Two speech and language therapists (SLTs), Louisa Spence and Abby Dalgleish, work in the SRB for two half days each.

 Developing speech and language skills